-The Elementary School curriculum covers the four core subject areas of Language Arts, Mathematics, Science, and Social Studies.
-In addition, students receive classes in Music, Art, Physical Education, Computer Science, Library Studies, and Thai Language & Culture.
+The Elementary School curriculum covers the four core subject areas of English Language Arts, Mathematics, Science, and Social Studies.
+In addition, students receive classes in Music, Art, Physical Education, Computer Science, Library Studies, Thai Language & Culture, and Chinese Language.

 English Language Arts

-In Elementary Mathematics we use the MyMath curriculum, which is aligned with Common Core standards.
+In Elementary Mathematics we use MyMath by McGraw Hill, which is aligned with the U.S. Common Core State Standards.
+The MyMath curriculum includes engaging student textbooks that include a variety of activities, performance tasks, and built in assessments.
 This acclaimed curriculum encourages students from grade 1-5 not only to perform calculations, but also to discuss and understand the deeper principles behind them.

-In Elementary Science, our students follow four strands of inquiry through grades 1-5: Life Science, Earth Science, Earth in the Solar System, and Physical Science.
-Our students are able to use the High School laboratories regularly in order to prepare them for the challenging middle school procedures.
+In Elementary Science, we follow the Next Generation Science Standards (NGSS).
+Our students follow three strands of inquiry through grades 1-5: Life Science, Earth Science, and Physical Science.
+The curriculum we use to address the grade level NGSS standards is Mystery Science by Discovery Education.
+This highly engaging and interactive curriculum features a science investigation and/oor lab experiment in every lesson.
+In addition, our students are able to use the High School science laboratories regularly in order to prepare them for the challenging middle school experiment procedures.

 In Elementary Social Studies, our areas of focus are history and geography, civics and government, and economics.
-Students study the social, political, religious, and geographic structures of places such as Ancient China and and Ancient Egypt.
+Students study the social, political, religious, and geographic structures of ancient civilizations such as Ancient China, Ancient Greece, and Ancient Egypt.

-Highlighting our Music Department, there are traditionally two large concert performances put on by the Elementary Music Department each year featuring the Kindergarten through grade 5 students.
+Highlighting our Music Department, there are traditionally two large concert performances put on by the Elementary Music Department each year, featuring Kindergarten through grade 5 students.